martinctc/rwa/README.md

 The paper itself suggests a Monte Carlo method for estimating the statistical significance, but this is currently not available or provided in the package, but the plan is to implement this in the near future.

 ### Basic example

+You can pass the raw data directly into `rwa()`, without having to first compute a correlation matrix.
+The below example is with `mtcars`.

 Code:
 ```
 library(rwa)